grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

    36 root      0:00 ps aux
 ```

-The PID 1 is the process that is executed in the target container.
+PID 1 is the process that is executed in the target container.
 You can now use
 tools within your debug image to interact with the running process.
 However, note
 that your root path and important environment variables like $PATH will be different to
 that of the target container.

-To access the root filesystem of the target container, you can find it in `/proc/1/root`.
+The root filesystem of the target container is available in `/proc/1/root`.
 For
-example, the commonly used data directory would be found at `/proc/1/root/data`, and
+example, `/data` would be found at `/proc/1/root/data`, and
 binaries of the target container would be somewhere like `/proc/1/root/usr/bin/mimir`.

 ## Copying files from a distroless container

 Because distroless images do not have `tar` in them, it is not possible to copy files using `kubectl cp`.

-To work around this, we can create a debug container attached to the pod (as per above) and then use `kubectl cp` against that.
+To work around this, you can create a debug container attached to the pod (as per above) and then use `kubectl cp` against that.
 The debug container cannot have terminated in order for us to be able to use it.
 This means if you run a debug container to get a shell,
 you need to keep the shell open in order to do the following.

-For example, after having created a debug container called `mimir-debug-container` for the `compactor-0` pod:
+For example, after having created a debug container called `mimir-debug-container` for the `compactor-0` pod, run the following to copy `/etc/hostname` from the compactor pod to `./hostname` on your local machine:

 ```bash
 kubectl --namespace mimir cp compactor-0:/proc/1/root/etc/hostname -c mimir-debug-container ./hostname